 I only hear about how much brighter the new bulb is, how much better the campus looks, how much excitement there is over the new programs.
-This is a college that is eager to move into a bright future.
-This is an alumni group that is very aware of the forward progress of the school.
-It is this sense alone that causes me to believe we have so much potential in advancement.
+This is a College that is eager to move into a bright future.
+This is an alumni group that is very aware of the forward progress of their school.
+It is this sense alone that causes me to believe that we have so much potential in advancement.

 You all know that I spent the last seven years at F&M as the vice president for college advancement.
-When asked what I am proudest of at Franklin & Marshall, I always say it is the advancement infrastructure I built during my tenure, in particular a global alumni network and leadership groups who are multi-faceted resources to the college.
+When asked what I am proudest of at Franklin & Marshall, I always say that it is the advancement infrastructure I built during my tenure, in particular a global alumni network and leadership groups who are multifaceted resources to the College.

-I saw figures from our alumni survey.
-95% of our graduates would definitely recommend the school to a young person looking at colleges.
-80% intend to make a gift to the college.
+I saw figures from our alumni survey: 95% of our graduates would definitely recommend the school to a young person looking at colleges and 80% intend to make a gift to the College.